TexasInstruments/amazon-sidewalk-sample-iot-app/README.md

     - DeviceProfile_102d750c-e4d0-4e10-8742-ea3698429ca9 \
        - DeviceProfile.json
        - WirelessDevice_5153dd3a-c78f-4e9e-9d8c-3d84fabb8911\
-           --  Nordic_MFG.bin
-           --  Nordic_MFG.hex
-           --  SiLabs_MFG.nvm3
-           --  Silabs_xG21.s37
-           --  Silabs_xG24.s37
            --  TI.bin
            --  TI_P1_MFG.hex
            --  TI_P7_MFG.hex
            --  WirelessDevice.json
     ```
-   You should be able to flash it onto development kit using the flashing tools specific for your selected platform.
+   You can flash it on the launchpad along with the main image using Uniflash

 3. You can generate multiple devices by calling `provision_sidewalk_end_device.py` again or by using `--instances` parameter